meardreed/group-project-3/README.md

   - Annual Quit Rates for Top 5 Industries During Covid-19: Bar Chart
   - Total Quit Rates by Industry During and After Recession: Bar Chart

-This interative dashboard explores the ["Bureau of Labor Statictics" dataset](https://www.bls.gov/).
-This dashboard contains charts to visualize BLS data that will allows us to better understand labor trends caused by major events such as the Covid-19 pendemic and the 2008 recession.
+This interactive dashboard explores the ["Bureau of Labor Statictics" dataset](https://www.bls.gov/).
+This dashboard contains charts to visualize BLS data that will allow us to better understand labor trends caused by major events such as the Covid-19 pandemic and the 2008 recession.

 ## Built with
 - Flask API